Table of Content

 - Have a hard time resisting temptation

-- Have trouble waiting for their turn
+- Have trouble waiting for your turn

-- Have difficulty mingling with others
+- Have difficulty socializing

 - Trouble getting organized